VeriorPies/MineCloud/README.md

 # Minecloud
 **Note: Minecloud is a temporary project name, please feel free to come up with any other name.**

+This is a blank project for CDK development with TypeScript.

+The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Useful commands

+* `npm run build`   compile typescript to js
+* `npm run watch`   watch for changes and compile
+* `npm run test`    perform the jest unit tests
+* `cdk deploy`      deploy this stack to your default AWS account/region
+* `cdk diff`        compare deployed stack with current state
+* `cdk synth`       emits the synthesized CloudFormation template

 ## Background-ish
 * Around 1~2 year ago, we tried to find an on-demand hosting solution.
 * This project, [minecraft-ondemand](https://github.com/doctorray117/minecraft-ondemand) got 1.5k stars on GitHub.
 But I'm NOT happy with this solution due to: